Wicked, Part 1, 2024, Movie Review: Comparing the Movie to the Novel

 Saturday, November 23, 2024 is National Fibonacci DayAt 12:30pm: I walked across the street to the movie theater.
 I bought my ticket and went inside that theater room #5, which was empty because I was a little early.
 I played with my iPhone until 1:20pm.
 The room filled up.

-The movie appeared to be a different era from the novel because the movie had different cultures and different sexual orientation that it seemed current.
-But the sorcery college reminded me a cross between Harry Potter school and scenes for Disneyland.
+The movie appeared to be a different era from the novel because the movie had different cultures and different sexual orientation students, which seemed very current.
+But the sorcery college reminded me of a cross between Harry Potter school and scenes from Disneyland.
 The wizard, played by Jeff Goldblum, reminded me of Walt Disney as well as a little bit of Willy Wonka.
 Galinda, played by Ariana Grande, always dressed in pink.
 Her bedroom was filled with pink.
 She was almost similar to Barbie.
+But I remember her saying something about "Devil Wears Prada." when she was inside her dorm room, chatting with her friends.
+I feel she was referring this devil to herself because of all the expensive clothes she owned, and she took over 75% over the dorm room, giving Alphaba only a 25% corner to call her own space.
+It also explains that Galinda is two-faced, willing to do anything for her future materialistic success.

 Some ideas from the novel were still used in the movie.
 Alphaba’s hatred for Madame Morrible and the Wizard was displayed in the movie because she realized that they are both corrupt liars, trying to use her and her powers to destroy the animals and the earth for political reasons.
 She refused to be a part of their plan.
 At the end of the movie, she flew off on her broom.
 Galinda refused to go with Alphaba because Galinda sold out to the Wizard and Madame Morrible for money and materialism.
 Alphaba seems down-to-earth because she has a strong interest in helping the animals and Animals.